No. 4 UCLA holds on for narrow 83-82 win at Utah

+SALT LAKE CITY (AP) -- UCLA has punished teams on the offensive end throughout the season, but the biggest sequence of the day for the No. 4 team in the country was a defensive stop that ended a near upset.

-SALT LAKE CITY (AP) -- Lorenzo Ball had 17 points, eight assists and six rebounds, helping No. 4 UCLA edge Utah 83-82 on Saturday.
+Lonzo Ball had 17 points, eight assists and six rebounds to help the Bruins edge Utah 83-82 on Saturday.

-The Bruins (18-1, 5-1 Pac-12) overcame a nine-point deficit in the second half despite a poor defensive performance.
+UCLA (18-1, 5-1 Pac-12) overcame a nine-point deficit in the second half despite a poor defensive performance most of the night.
 Aaron Holiday hit a deep 3-pointer with 1:52 left to give UCLA an 81-80 lead and Utah forward Kyle Kuzma missed a contested 3 in the final seconds.

+''We're known for our offensive end, so it's great to finally win getting the stop,'' Holiday said. ''I feel we can play with anybody who can score at a fast pace.
+It's just a matter of us getting stops and scoring at the offensive end.

+''But, yeah, I guess you can call it the gutsiest (win) because we actually had to do it on the defensive end in this game.''

-Thomas Welsh then made two foul shots for the Bruins and Lorenzo Bonam scored in the waning moments for the Utes (12-5, 3-2), providing the final margin.
+Thomas Welsh made two foul shots with one second left for the Bruins and Lorenzo Bonam scored in the waning moments for the Utes (12-5, 3-2), providing the final margin.

 The back-and-forth game featured nine ties and 12 lead changes.
 Utah opened the second half with an 11-0 run, but the Bruins answered with a 17-6 stretch.

+''They got great heart,'' UCLA coach Steve Alford said. ''They got great desire.
+And they don't play differently if they're up eight or down eight.
+They're learning to make winning plays as we go along.

+''It wasn't perfect, but on little rest I'll take it,'' he said.

 Welsh had 16 points for UCLA, which shot 48.5 percent from the field.
-Bryce Alford scored 15 points, and TJ Leaf finished with 12.
+Bryce Alford scored 15 points, and TJ Leaf finished with 12 and 10 rebounds.

 Bonam led the Utes with 19 points, and Kuzma finished with 15 points and 11 rebounds.
+Utah shot 54.5 percent from the field.

-Utah used an 8-1 lead to take a 24-18 lead, but the Bruins responded with a 19-5 stretch of their own.
-A pair of Devon Daniels layups started an 8-0 run for Utah, but Alford buried a 3-pointer just before the buzzer to make it 42-40 UCLA at the break.
+Utah used an 8-1 run to take a 24-18 lead in the first half, but the Bruins responded with a 19-5 stretch of their own.
+A pair of Devon Daniels layups started an 8-0 run for Utah near the end of the half, but Alford buried a 3-pointer just before the buzzer to make it 42-40 UCLA at the break.

+''We made mistakes down the stretch, that was the biggest part.
+We had two critical errors on defense,'' Utah coach Larry Krystkowiak said.

+''That's a great offensive team.
+What makes them so unique is their ability to push the ball in transition and continue to move and guys share the basketball real well.
+And then you throw in some of those offensive boards, it's kind of a juggernaut.''

 BIG PICTURE